ydrea/L.I.N.E./README.md

 | Accessibility       | High barrier (capital or network needed) | Low — anyone can join by participating        |
 | Ideology            | Market-driven                            | Value-driven, anti-hoarding                   |

+Individual ownership is dissolved only by death of the person.
 The only limitation is non-transferability of ownership.
 Yes, that includes non-inheritability too!